Documentary Wedding Photography: The Style That Captures What You Actually Felt

 For Cleveland, Austin & Destination Weddings

-I photograph weddings throughout Cleveland, Austin, and the Texas Hill Country, as well as select destination celebrations each year.
+I photograph weddings mostly in Ohio and Texas, as well as select destination celebrations each year.

-Whether it’s the energy of a city ceremony, the slow magic of Hill Country light, or a weekend on an island — my goal is the same: to tell your story beautifully, truthfully, and without interruption.
+Whether we are downtown Cleveland, out enjoying the magic of Hill Country light, or spending a weekend on an island — my goal is the same: to tell your story beautifully, truthfully, and without interruption.

-You can see one of my favorite destination weddings here:
+You can see a couple of my favorite destination weddings here:

 If This Sounds Like You...